Dpdl-io/DpdlEngine/README.md

 Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices and for rapid application development, teaching and research.

+Common IoT protocols such as Bluetooth(tm) and CoAP are supported by default.

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

+The nature of Dpdl is for enabling rapid prototyping, code reuse and enable dynamic code generation and AI generated code by the fact that multiple programming languages can be used within the same code.

 **Dpdl can be used as:**